 My blog.
 My rules.

 Thesis Whisperer readers want to know what is good to buy and use in their work, so occassionally I will review and recommend products.
+I take my responsibility in this area very seriously — many PhD students are on limited income so where I recommend a buy I want you to feel you get value.
 Where I do get benefit from my recommendations, such as from my Amazon Affiliates store, I will clearly state this.
 If you have published a book, or made a product or service you think will be of interest, you can find my email address on the About page.

 Spammers and SEO attempts will be deleted.
 I reserve the right to delete other comments if I think they are thinly veiled ads for unethical services, such as essay mills.
 Please don’t email me with your offers of “carefully crafted, professionally written content to drive up your traffic” because I am not interested in assisting your SEO strategy.